 Licenses are valid for one year from the date issued, unless the license is revoked by OMMA.
 A license may be renewed before it expires.

 Applications and payment will be collected at omma.ok.gov.
 A valid email address is required for login.
 This email address will be used to send notices once an account is created.

-The application fee for a grower, processor, or dispensary application is $2,500.
+The application fee for a grower, processor, dispensary, or transporter application is $2,500.
 Application fees will be paid by Visa, MasterCard, or Discover credit or debit card.
 An additional credit card processing fee will be added to the transaction.
 These application and processing fees are non-refundable.
 The payment will not be refunded for applications not approved.

 Application information and requirements for licenses are available at omma.ok.gov.
 In addition to other licensing requirements, applicants must be at least 25 years old, reside in Oklahoma, and the entities must be registered to conduct business in the state.
 At least 75 percent of the ownership of entities must be by Oklahoma residents.
 The license application fee for growers, processors, and dispensaries is $2,500.